bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 As you can see, there are three main blocks in the YAML:

-- **COMPSs Workflow Information:** Where details on the application are provided.
+- **COMPSs Workflow Information:** where details on the application are provided.

-- **Authors:** Where authors' details are given.
+- **Authors:** where authors' details are given.

-- **Agent:** The single person running the workflow in the computing resources.
+- **Agent:** the single person running the workflow in the computing resources.

 COMPSs Workflow Information section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~